roadsidemultimedia/Docs/advanced/less-css.md

 # LESS #

-LESS is a dynamic stylesheet language that extends CSS with dynamic behavior such as variables, mixins, operations and functions.
+LESS is a stylesheet language that extends CSS with dynamic behavior such as variables, mixins, operations and functions.
 LESS reduces the overall time to create and maintain your code base, while also keeping your code clean and optimized.

 ## Variables ##

-Variables allow you to specify widely used values in a single place, and then re-use them throughout the style sheet, making global changes as easy as changing one line of code.
+Variables allow you to specify widely-used values in a single place, and then re-use them throughout the style sheet, making global changes as easy as changing a single line of code.
 An example is shown below:

 ~~~ .css
 //LESS